surgiie/console/README.md

     sleep(4); // simulating stuff.

-    // clear terminal line of the loader
+    // clear terminal line of the loader (escape sequence support required)
     $task->clearTerminalLine();
     // and update output
     // loader will be re-added after this output automatically